olliematthews/download-morningstar-pdfs/README.md

 Run 'download_pdf.py', with the list of fund ids you want to download.
 The script will start a browser which finds the ISIN numbers for each fund, and downloads the most recent report.
 It saves the reports as PDFs to <current directory>/ downloads, and writes a csv file with the ISIN numbers for each fund.

-The browser can be suppressed by running selenium 'headlessly'.
-In practice, this is more buggy for the moment, so it is recommended not to do this.
+By default the browser is suppressed by running it in 'headless' mode, but setting this to False will allow the user to see the path taken by the browser.